HectorRDB/CS289_Final_Project/README.md

 The repository contains the following things:

-- An R/ folder for different scripts (such as loading and cleaning the data)
+- An Code/ folder for different scripts (such as loading and cleaning the data)
 - A figure folder for interesting plots
-- A cache folder containing working .Rdata environements.
+- A cache folder containing working environements.
 - A sandbox containing R script (or other) for preliminary data analysis
 - A todo.md doc which acts as a todo list.
-- A paper folder for interesting/relevant papers.

 Other folders and documents will be added in time.